snicholspa/tips_tricks_howtos/autonomous_database/vector_search_enhanced/vector_search_enhanced.md

     </copy>
     ```

-5. Create Cohere credential (used in re-ranking later on)
+5. Create Cohere Credential (used in re-ranking later on)

    ```
     <copy>